How to Prepare Financially Before Hiring Someone: 10 Steps

 Hiring your first employee or contractor is one of those moments that feels both exciting and mildly terrifying when you are self-employed.
 On one hand, you are overloaded with work and know you cannot keep doing everything yourself.
 On the other hand, you are painfully aware that every dollar leaving your account comes from clients you had to win, keep, and deliver for on your own.
 There is no HR department, no cushion, and no guarantee that next month will look like this month.

 If you are hesitating, that does not mean you are not ready.
 It usually indicates that you are taking responsibility seriously.
-Preparing financially before hiring is not about perfection.
+Knowing how to prepare financially before hiring is not about perfection.
 It is about reducing risk, protecting your sanity, and setting up a relationship that does not quietly drain your business.
 The freelancers and solopreneurs who hire well tend to do the boring money prep first.
 Here is how to do the same, without pretending you suddenly have corporate resources.

 1. Get brutally clear on why you are hiring